KiraCore/sekai/INTERX/README.md

 #### `mnemonic`

-`mnemonic` refers the 24-words seed string.
+`mnemonic` refers the 24-words seed string or the file path to the mnemonic file.
 It will be used to generate faucet account priv/pub keys and address.

 ```
 "mnemonic": "equip exercise shoot mad inside floor wheel loan visual stereo build frozen potato always bulb naive subway foster marine erosion shuffle flee action there"

+"mnemonic": "faucet.mnemonic"
 ```

 #### `faucet_amounts`